MicrosoftDocs/power-automate-docs/articles/ui-flows/create-web.md

 ## Create a Web UI flow

-1. Open the [next version of Microsoft Edge](https://www.microsoftedgeinsider.com/) or Google Chrome, and then navigate to [Power Automate](https://flow.microsoft.com/).
+1. Open the [Microsoft
+   Edge (version 80 or later)](https://www.microsoft.com/edge) or Google Chrome, and then navigate to [Power Automate](https://flow.microsoft.com/).

 1. Sign in with your work or school account if needed.